 This feeling of lamentation I feel as I reflect on a home that was snatched from my heart, I am sure, is universal.
 Even those who never left the land of their birth understand the pangs of memories that remind of erstwhile days.
 Part of growing up and reaching maturity is the transformation we go through as the innocence of childhood is replaced by the knowledge of becoming adults.
 It is said that with wisdom comes woe; experience and discernment are not gained without going through hardship and pains that come with age.
-These are the connective tissues that intertwines all of humanity; none among us has been able to escape the gravity of pains and the ennui that comes with leaving familiar places and wandering out into the unknown wilderness.
+These are the connective tissues that intertwine all of humanity; none among us has been able to escape the gravity of pains and the ennui that comes with leaving familiar places and wandering out into the unknown wilderness.
 I am sure that you too go through your whimsical moments as you remember a home you once knew as a child.

-I write the previous two paragraphs as a prelude of sorts, to reminder everyone that we are all travelers and sojourners on a quest to find home.
+I write the previous two paragraphs as a prelude of sorts, to remind everyone that we are all travelers and sojourners on a quest to find a home.
 Yet I know that my pains are mitigated by the fact that at least I knew home—I know the soils from which my roots come.
-I am lucky in this way, and so are many of you reading this, because I can point to a map and say “this is where I my ancestors were born”.
+I am lucky in this way, and so are many of you reading this, because I can point to a map and say “this is where my ancestors were born”.
 For others, the journey is much more painful than the occasional sadness that creeps up in my soul when I miss home.
 For tens of millions of “African-Americans” who are the decedents of ancestors stolen from the land of humanity’s inception, the sedet their ancestors endured did not end at Ellis Island or at airports but in chains and savage oppression.
 Bob Marley’s song “Buffalo Soldier” wafts through my mind as I write this article, especially the verse where he spoke of the misfortunes of millions as he sang “stolen from Africa, brought to America, fighting on arrival, fighting for survival”.